roxroy/events-bot/javascript/README.md

 # TorontoJS Events Slack Bot
-Slack Bot that posts events to slack from the Calendar feeds
+Slack Bot that posts events to slack from the Calendar feeds.

-Built with AWS Lambda and Python/Node using [serverless ⚡️](https://serverless.com/framework/docs/)
+Built with AWS Lambda and Node using [serverless ⚡️](https://serverless.com/framework/docs/).

 # Modes of operation
 Function | Operation